Family Coaching Specialty Training

 In order to take the training you must have:

-+ Currently working or volunteering in the field of recovery
++ Currently working or volunteering in recovery or recovery-adjacent resources that serve Vermonters.

 + Permission from your supervisor

 + A minimum of one year of strong and consistent recovery (if applicable)

 What are the requirements?

 This training will take place daily from 9 – 3pm on Zoom.
 For the duration of the training, you will need to be present.
 A strong WiFi signal, computer or tablet with a working video camera and audio microphone are required in order to participate.
 Need support with technical accessibility?
 Contact us!

 Yes.
 This training is available to receive 9 Continuing Education Units in Electives.
 Please note, students are expected to attend the entirety of the training in order to receive Continuing Education Units (CEUs).
 To learn more about Recovery Coach Certification and CEUs, click here.